dimforge/ncollide/docs/bounding_volumes.md

 </div>

 ### The DBVT
-The Dynamic Bounding Volume Tree shares the same structure as the `BVT` but is modifiable after initialization.
+The Dynamic Bounding Volume Tree shares the same overall structure as the `BVT` but is modifiable after initialization.
 It allows:

 * Insersion of a new object `b` with its bounding volume `bv` with `.insert_new(b, bv)`.
 This will return a leaf that may be manipulated later.
-  This usually has a $\mathcal{O}(\log(n))$ average time complexity.
+  This has a $\mathcal{O}(\log(n))$ average time complexity.
 * Removal of a leaf from the tree with `.remove(leaf)`.
 This has a
   $\mathcal{O}(1)$ time complexity.
 * Insertion of an unrooted leaf with `.insert(leaf)`.
+This has a
+  $\mathcal{O}(\log(n))$ average time complexity.
 An unrooted leaf is one that has been removed from its tree.
 The same leaf may not be added to two trees simultaneously but it can be moved to another `DBVT` instance after being removed from the original one.
-This has a $\mathcal{O}(\log(n))$ average time complexity.

 After an insertion or a removal, the `DBVT` must recompute some internal node bounding volumes in order to ensure they still bound their subtree's leaves.
-This refitting is performed immediately at insertion-time and lazily after a removal.
+This refitting is performed immediately at insertion-time and lazily after removals.

 Currently, the only way to traverse the `DBVT` is with the `.visit(...)` method which will perform a **depth-first traversal** using a user-defined visitor